 Example #2: Redken Acidic Bonding Concentrate

-Other brands will take a different approach to bond repair.
+Other brands, like Redken, will take a different approach to bond repair.
 Redken Acidic Bonding Concentrate, for instance, features an exclusive Bonding Care Complex that contains citric acid, an alpha hydroxy acid.
 According to the brand, this complex “strengthens weakened bonds and provides ultimate strength repair, intense conditioning, and color fade protection for those with color-treated hair.”